Is Dark Energy an Effective Manifestation of Non-equilibrium Thermodynamics? -- Insights from DESI: Results

 \item \textbf{CC+D5+DESI-DR2}: The constraints for Model I between CC+D5+DESI-DR1 and CC+D5+DESI-DR2 are almost identical except some improvements in the uncertainties (see the middle graph of Fig. \ref{fig-dat-M1}).
+The Hubble constant takes slightly higher value ($H_0 \sim 70$ km/s/Mpc), and thus helps to reduce the tension a bit.
 The uncertainty on $H_0$ for CC+D5+DESI-DR2 is reduced by a factor of $1.7$ and the uncertainty on $\alpha$ is reduced by a factor of $\sim 3$.
 This shows that for this model, DESI-DR2 adds much constraining power compared to DESI-DR1.
 Overall, we find that the evidence of matter creation is strengthened compared to CC+D5 and CC+D5+DESI-DR1.

 For Model II we first note that the inclusion of DESI-DR2 with CC+D5, affects the constraints.
 The uncertainty in $\alpha$ is reduced compared to CC+D5 and the evidence of matter creation is similarly observed as in other cases.
+The Hubble constant is mildly uplifted ($H_0 \sim 70.1$ km/s/Mpc) compared to CC+D5+D-DR1 yielding $H_0 \sim 69.7$ km/s/Mpc.
 However, in this case we find that the mean value of $l$ increases and shifts toward $1$, although $l \neq 1$ is found at slightly greater than 68\% CL but less than 95\% CL.
 This can be explained though the correlations between $\alpha - H_0 - l$ as shown in the middle graph of Fig. \ref{fig-dat-M2}.
 As $\alpha$, and $l$ are positively correlated with $H_0$, an increase in $\alpha$ increases the value of $H_0$ which results to a higher value of $l$.

 \item \textbf{CC+U3}: According to the results, irrespective of the models, we find evidence of matter creation at several standard deviations.
 The Hubble constant for both Model I and Model II is estimated to be slightly higher ($H_0 \sim 68.5$ km/s/Mpc) compared to the Planck 2018 (within the $\Lambda$CDM paradigm)~\cite{Planck:2018vyg}.
 Additionally, for Model II, although the mean value of $l$ differs from $1$, the value $ l= 1$ is allowed within 68\% CL.